DSand313/Muh_Repository/NYC Short-Term Rentals Project/README.md

       another variable is created to calculate the sum of how many of each room type there are across all neighborhoods.
 * The last file is a TSV file called "reviews."
 It has three columns as well: listing id(listing_id), the name of the host's first name(host_name), and the date of the host's last review(last_review).
 This file seems to be pretty well formatted, so no cleaning was done to it.
 Instead, this is the point where everything gets joined on the "listing_id" column.
     * The combined file gets a little bit of cleaning in that we use a method on the newly created variable to drop any missing values from the merge.
 A new variable is made based off of the "room_type" file where the "room_type" column is separated by boroughs and then some summary statistics are then run to get a more full and clear picture of the state of the short-term rental market in NYC.
+      The sum, mean, and median of the price column is taken, as well as the count of the listing_id column.
+These are then all grouped onto the newly created borough column.
+The last part of the Python portion of this project was take each borough and break them down by affordability which were ranked as budget, average, expensive, and extravagent.
 ## NYC Rentals Inquiries